LuciaLicakova/latent-reasoning-thesis/README.md

 ### Branch A: Full Fine-Tuning

 Configuration files are located in: `run_learnable_full/`.
 All experiments in this branch use `run_full.py`.
 In the YAML configuration, choose the latent update mechanism via:
-- `latent_variant: coconut`: standard Coconut latent update.
+- `latent_variant: basic`: standard Coconut latent update.
 - `latent_variant: learnable_weights`: learnable latent-window aggregation.

 #### GSM8K